bsmg/beat-saber-community-wiki/modding/example-mod.md

 ## ResultsViewer.cs
 Let's create a new class called `ResultsViewer` and have it extend from `MonoBehaviour`.
 This class will display the results of our accuracy points when we exit from a level.
 We will be using a maximum of 3 TextMeshPros to help us display our data.

-Let's also createa `List<GameObject>` variable that will hold each `GameObject` we create for viewing results, so we can mass delete them later.
+Let's also create a `List<GameObject>` variable that will hold each `GameObject` we create for viewing results, so we can mass delete them later.

-We should create a helper class that creates these TextMeshPros for us, so we don't have to use repeated code.
-It will take in a `Vector3` for positioning, a `List<int>` for our list data, and a `string` for a label.
+In order to display text, we first need to create a Canvas.
+A Canvas is what Unity uses to place UI elements.
+Create a Canvas object, and then create a simple `Start` function.
+In here, we'll create our GameObject to hold our Canvas, and then add the Canvas component.
+We'll set the render mode to World Space, so our text can appear as if part of the world instead of attached to a camera, and change the position so it's against the center screen.
+In order to make the text not seem gigantic, we need to decrease the `localScale` to a tenth of what it usually is.

 ![ResultsViewer.cs](/uploads/modding-example-v-2/13-replacement.png "ResultsViewer.cs")